ARTISTS{

 Brooklyn, NY

 Jason Stopa received his BFA from Indiana University and his MFA from the Pratt Institute.
 He is a curator and a frequent contributing writer for Art in America, The Brooklyn Rail, and Whitewall Magazine.
 He teaches at Pratt Institute and the School of Visual Arts.
-Stopa's paintings deconstruct the signified object into the painterly, the felt, the tasted.
+Stopa's works on paper deconstruct the signified object into the painterly, the felt, the tasted.
 His marks run the gamut from loopy, gestural strokes, to wiry ropes of paint tracing geometric forms, to small illusionistic details.
 They reference ubiquitous brands as well as private narratives.

 Jeff Bell